 Dematiaceous fungi are the aetiological agents, which belong to the phylum “Ascomycota” and order “Chaetothyriales”.
 Dematiaceous fungi undergo cell division meristematically, not through budding.
 They cause septation that infects the subcutaneous tissue.

 The transmission of the fungus generally results via autoinoculation, i.e. through scratching the infected site to the other parts.
-A group of dematiaceous fungi are ubiquitously found in soil, plants and plant debris.
+A group of dematiaceous fungi are ubiquitous in soil, plants and plant debris.
 Thus, barefoot agriculture workers and woodcutters are highly affected by this disease.

 Chromomycosis mainly occurs in subtropical and tropical regions like Asia and America.
 Many cases resulted in Mexico, Cuba etc. and outside the American continents (first case in 1927).
 In Africa, most cases were reported in Madagascar and South Africa.
 In Asia, chromomycosis is more prevalent in countries like Japan, Sri Lanka, India etc. Thus, the distribution of chromomycosis is worldwide.